Top tips for a less stressful move

 Get ready for the possibility of anxiety that comes with living among boxes and in chaos for a while.
-But don’t let the stress cause you to procrastinate the items on your moving checklist.
+Don’t let the stress cause you to procrastinate on the items on your moving checklist.

 People in general have the tendency to procrastinate.
 Think of it like packing for a vacation.
 What happens when you delay packing until the very last minute before you leave?
 You inevitably forget something you might need or want on your trip.

 It’s natural to avoid things you don’t want to do, but uprooting your life is a big deal and deserves your full attention.
 Even after you’ve done the work, there’s always still more to be done.
 But it will get done.
 You got this.